Road Trip Ideas for Kids

-Road Trip Bucket
+Road Trip Basket

-We keep a bucket of activities that are ONLY used for road trips.
+We keep a basket of activities that are ONLY used for road trips.
 These toys and activities are kept in a tote in the garage so the boys won’t play with them at home, lose them, or grow tired of them.
 Because they are only used for road trips, our kids look forward to getting to play with them.
-This is essential when you need road trip ideas for kids.
+This is essential when you need road trip ideas for bored kids.

 However, we don’t give them a free-for-all with these items in the car, either.
 They would have their fill in no time if we let them have free reign.

 What we do is, every time we remove one of the post-it’s on the hour, we rotate toys.
 So, on the first hour, Boy 1 might be playing with a maze ball, Boy 2 might be playing with the Magnadoodle, Boy 3 could be using electronic solitaire, and Boy 4 might be playing Bop-It.
 They get to use that toy/activity for an entire hour.
 Then, when we remove the next post-it, it’s time to rotate or pull a new item out of the bucket.

 This system has helped so much with keeping them interested in the activity they’re doing.
 Sometimes they may choose not to play with their item for the entire hour, and that’s ok.
 They’ll usually read the book they brought instead or ask for their Activity Binder.

 It’s also really nice because some of these activities are great to use once we reach our destination — whether that be camping in the mountains or crashing in a hotel for a few days.
 You can tailor your road trip bucket to fit the space you’ll have available in your vehicle, your child(ren)’s interests, and your budget.

 The items we keep in our Road Trip Bucket are: